kaigorod/nirdjs/README.md

 ### Data consistancy

-When you don't expose raw set-state API to the world, your charms transition from one meaningful state to another.
+When you don't expose raw set-state API to the world, your charms transition from one meaningful state to the another.
-There is no transional or partially correct state of the charms.
+There is no transitional or partially correct state of the charms.

-No arbitrary code is able to modify the state of your cahrms.
+No arbitrary code is able to modify the state of your charms.

 When you refactor you code or fix a bug, you are certain that you only have a single place to make change to or to review.